Go to The Journal of Clinical Investigation

 Abstract

 BACKGROUND.
-Predictive biomarkers to guide chemotherapy decisions for metastatic castration resistant prostate cancer (mCRPC) are lacking.
+Predictive biomarkers to guide chemotherapy decisions for metastatic castration–resistant prostate cancer (mCRPC) are lacking.
 Preclinical studies indicate that circulating tumor cell (CTC) studies of chromosomal instability (CTC-CIN) can predict taxane resistance.

 RESULTS.
-High baseline CTC-CIN counts significantly associated with worse OS after adjustment for confounding variables (median OS, 15.3 vs 8.9 months; univariate HR, 2.16; 95% CI, 1.52 – 3.06; p < 0.001; multivariate HR, 1.56; 95% CI, 1.01 – 2.43; p = 0.047).
-Detectable CTC-CIN counts at baseline may predict a lack of ibPFS and OS benefit when comparing cabazitaxel to ARPI.
+High baseline CTC-CIN counts significantly associated with worse OS after adjustment for confounding variables (median OS, 15.3 vs. 8.9 months; univariate HR, 2.16; 95% CI, 1.52–3.06; P < 0.001; multivariate HR, 1.56; 95% CI, 1.01–2.43; P = 0.047).
+Detectable CTC-CIN counts at baseline may predict a lack of ibPFS and OS benefit when comparing cabazitaxel with ARPI.

 TRIAL REGISTRATION.
-CARD ClinicalTrials.gov number, NCT02485691.
+ClinicalTrials.gov number NCT02485691.

 FUNDING.
 Funded by Sanofi and Epic Sciences.